-- (a) Candidates shall complete a flexible course of study made up of 60 points (0.5 EFTS) from the Bachelor of Sport Coaching schedule as follows: - i.
-SPCO 101 Introduction to Sport Coaching and SPCO 201 Athlete-centred Coaching and - a further 30 points from (0.25 EFTS) from schedule C of the degree of Bachelor of Sport Coaching. - (b) With prior approval, other undergraduate courses up to the equivalent of 15 points may be credited from another school, department, College or from another university or tertiary institute, provided that: - these are completed within the prescribed time limits for the certificate - ii. have not been credited to another completed qualification.
+- (a) Candidates shall complete a flexible course of study made up of 60 points (0.5 EFTS) from the Bachelor of Sport Coaching schedule as follows: - SPCO 101 Introduction to Sport Coaching and SPCO 201 Athlete-centred Coaching and - a further 30 points from (0.25 EFTS) from schedule C of the degree of Bachelor of Sport Coaching. - (b) With prior approval, other undergraduate courses up to the equivalent of 15 points may be credited from another school, department, college or from another university or tertiary institute, provided that:

-Note: Candidates for SPCO 110, SPCO 210 and SPCO 310 are required to be vetted by police prior to enrolling in these courses.
+- i. these are completed within the prescribed time limits for the certificate - ii. have not been credited to another completed qualification.

-- (a) A full-time candidate must complete the qualification in no more than one year of enrolling in the first course. - (b) A part-time candidate must complete the qualification in no more than four years of enrolling in the first course.
+Note: Candidates for SPCO 101 Introduction to Sport Coaching or SPCO 201 Athlete-centred Coaching are required to be vetted by police prior to enrolling in these courses.

-(c) The Dean may extend these time limits in special circumstances.
+- (a) A full-time candidate must complete the qualification in no more than one year of enrolling in the first course. - (b) A part-time candidate must complete the qualification in no more than four years of enrolling in the first course. - (c) The Dean may extend these time limits in special circumstances.